The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

 or

-The corner contribution \eqref{corner-dndr} appears to be new and may be of independent interest.
+The vertex contribution \eqref{corner-dndr} appears to be new and may be of independent interest.
 In \S \ref{s:altcalcs} we show how, given the D-D corner contribution, one may also use the more familiar series expression for the heat kernel as in \cite{cheeger} to compute the N-N and D-N corner contribution.
 The result is of course the same as we have computed here.
+In summary, we have Theorem \ref{thm:mainthm}.